 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any time, and can be a frequent household problem.
-It can be unpleasant and messy and requires immediate attention.
-However, you don’t always have to contact an emergency plumber immediately.
-In this blog, we will guide you through the steps to clear your toilet in no time.
+Toilet blockages can occur at any moment and are a common household issue.
+They can be uncomfortable, messy, and inconvenient, and require immediate attention.
+However, you do not always have to call the plumber right away.
+In this blog we’ll walk you through the steps to clear your toilet within a matter of minutes.

 Key Takeaways